AleksandarPetrov/unsupervised-robustness/README.md

 # Robustness of Unsupervised Representation Learning without Labels

-This is the official implementation of the experiments in the _Robustness of Unsupervised Representation Learning without Labels_ paper.
+This is the official implementation of the experiments in our [Robustness of Unsupervised Representation Learning without Labels](https://arxiv.org/abs/2210.04076) paper.
 ## Installation

 This section outlines the models and datasets that need to be downloaded as well as the Python packages needed to reproduce the results.